AdaptivElite/ihtml/README.md

 * @string : Event attributes have a prepended '@'

 ## Element Operations
-`&:operation = element-string`
+`$operation = element-string`
-* &:type : Changes the type for the selected elements.
+* $type : Changes the type for the selected elements.
-* &:remove : Deletes the selected elements.
+* $remove : Deletes the selected elements.
 Does not require element-string.
-* &:wrap : Wraps the element inside a new element.
+* $wrap : Wraps the element inside a new element.
-* &:add : Adds a new element inside the current elements.
+* $add : Adds a new element inside the current elements.
 Can use prepend assignment.
-* &:content : Sets the value of the html inside the element, must be a string literal.
+* $content : Sets the value of the html inside the element, must be a string literal.

 ## Anatomy of blocks
 ```